 Paul: Ooh, okay.

-Paul: Oh, really getting a lot of calls around this now, because I yes.
+Paul: Oh, really getting a lot of calls around this now?

-Michelle: More than now it’s not every single day.
+Michelle: More than usual.
+It’s not every single day.

 Paul: No, I get it.

-Michelle: But it’s at least personally I’ve taken a lot more calls than usual, and it could be, I mean I don’t know why.
+Michelle: But personally, I’ve taken a lot more calls than usual, and it could be, I mean, I don’t know why.

 Paul: Yeah, so that was going to be my question to you.
-So, I’m going to ask you, any insight as to why this this is getting these questions are becoming more frequent.
+Any insight as to why these questions are becoming more frequent?
 It’s okay if you don’t have it.

-Michelle: I don’t know the answer to that, but I will say that it seems that employees are really under a of stress.
-And that could be in their personal lives, when employers call in they’re usually sharing some backstory and that backstory is typically, hey, I have an employee.
-They’re going through it, they’re going through rough time.
+Michelle: I don’t know the answer to that, but I will say that it seems employees are really under a lot of stress.
+And that could be in their personal lives.
+When employers call in, they’re usually sharing some backstory, and that backstory is typically, hey, I have an employee.
+They’re going through it, they’re going through a rough time.

 Michelle: Exactly.
-So, what I wanted to ask you Paul is if, okay, so if I come to you as an employer and I say, hey, so I heard through the Grapevine that Susie likes to party on the weekends.
-That she, I mean it wouldn’t be a far stretch.
+So, what I wanted to ask you, Paul, is if, okay, so if I come to you as an employer and I say, hey, I heard through the grapevine that Susie likes to party on the weekends.
+It wouldn’t be a far stretch.
 It wouldn’t be a reach to say that she maybe comes into the workplace under the influence.
 I haven’t seen it.
 What do I do?

-Paul: Oh okay.
-So, there’s no apparent.
-So Susie’s not coming in impaired.
+Paul: Oh, okay.
+So, Susie’s not coming in impaired?

 Michelle: Not that we’ve observed.

-Paul: So nobody’s observed but now we’re saying because there are drugs in the world and Susie is in that same world then maybe we should drug test Susie.
+Paul: So nobody’s observed it, but now we’re saying because there are drugs in the world and Susie is in that same world, then maybe we should drug test Susie.

 Michelle: Yeah, can I do that?